immortalWebDev/QR-Generator/README.md

 ### 🤝 Contributing
 Contributions are welcome!
 If you have any ideas, suggestions, or improvements, feel free to create a pull request or open an issue.

-- Fork the project
+- Star and Fork the repo to get most of it

-Create your feature branch (git checkout -b feature/AmazingFeature)

-Commit your changes (git commit -m 'Add some AmazingFeature') Push to the branch (git push origin feature/AmazingFeature) Open a pull request

 ### 📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

 ### 💬 Contact
 If you have any questions or need further assistance, feel free to